When we were boys

 every day at noontime

-dressed in suit and tie—on his head he had
+dressed in suit and tie—

 a black bowler hat.